-Improved prevention measures fail to reduce HIV levels in men who have sex with men in England and WalesJanuary 31st, 2013 in HIV & AIDS /
+Improved prevention measures fail to reduce HIV levels in men who have sex with men in England and WalesJanuary 31, 2013 in Medicine & Health / HIV & AIDS

 The rate of new HIV infections among men who have sex with men in England and Wales has remained unchanged over the past decade despite an almost four-fold increase in HIV testing, rising treatment coverage, and a 20 percent shortening of time-to-diagnosis, according to new research published Online First in the Lancet Infectious Diseases.

 "Our findings highlight the limited effect of the national HIV strategy which aimed to reduce transmission by increasing the uptake of HIV testing in STI clinics, and suggest that high antiretroviral treatment (ART) coverage alone may not be enough to halt the spread of HIV among MSM", said lead investigator Daniela De Angelis from the UK Medical Research Council's Biostatistics Unit.